 The only kanji that the book asks you to read are 608 carefully selected “target” kanji, and it makes a serious effort to teach these kanji via an informative Kanji Catalogue that divides kanji into groups of characters sharing characteristics in common.
 In addition to showing pronunciations, meanings and examples of words that are spelled with each kanji, this Catalogue provides memorable descriptions of the kanji as images, focusing on their “radicals,” or subcomponents.
 Moreover, it provides retrieval cues (or homophones) for all of the pronunciations associated with these 608 kanji.
 Retrieval cues (also known as “cues”) are English, or sometimes Japanese, words that are pronounced in the same way that the kanji are pronounced.
 If you pay close attention to these three kinds of memory aides (kanji groups, descriptions and cues), you will find it easy to remember the kanji.
-To see a sample of the Kanji Catalogue, you may click this link: Kanji Catalogue Sample.
+To see a sample of the Kanji Catalogue, you may click this link: Sample Kanji Catalogue.

 The Reader section of the book is divided into 103 chapters, each one containing roughly 40 practice sentences and phrases (fewer in the early chapters, more in the later ones).
 In the first 61 chapters, approximately 10 new kanji are introduced per chapter, and each kanji is used in 3 or more different practice sentences or phrases.